cziqin/Automated_Stepsizes/README.md

      </tr>
    </table>

-   >Note: Since the standard deviations of all algorithms are smaller than 0.001, they are omitted in this table.
+   >Since the standard deviations of DGD's and Algorithm's losses are both less than 0.001, they are omitted in this table.

 ### Experimental results
 <div style="text-align:center">